cyborgoat/MonoLLM/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will get you up and running with UnifiedLLM in just a few minutes.
+This guide will get you up and running with MonoLLM in just a few minutes.

 Prerequisites
 -------------